Updated: Jan 12

-The tiny smidge of snobbery I've encountered since embarking on my art adventure has made me more determined to do it my way and to do my bit to encourage people to have art in their lives in some shape or form.
-I believe it should be supported at every opportunity amongst as many as possible.
+The smidge of snobbery I've encountered since embarking on my art adventure has made me more determined to do it my way and to do my bit to encourage people to have art in their lives in some shape or form.
+I believe it should be encouraged at every opportunity amongst as many as possible.

 I attended a women's business breakfast this month where we were joined by some Year 10 girls from a local school.
-I don't for one minute think any of them were considering art as a career option, but I put my message out there, that if you can find your passion in life and turn it into your purpose, make it happen.
+I don't think any of them were considering art as a career option, but I put my message out there, that if you can find your passion in life and turn it into your purpose, make it happen.
 To follow whatever it is in life you love.

 I loved English and art at school.
 I followed my head and studied English at uni, becoming a journalist for nearly 15 years.
 Now I am following my heart and making a career out of art.